micahwoods/micahwoods.github.io/_posts/2020-12-28-awesome-things-other-people-did-turfgrass-this-year.md

 ---

-Obviously, not a comprehensive list.
 This list is inspired by [Jeff Leek's non-comprehensive awesome lists](https://simplystatistics.org/2017/12/20/a-non-comprehensive-list-of-awesome-things-other-people-did-in-2017/) from [Simply Statistics](https://simplystatistics.org/).